Bookwyrm developers and instance managers can use the

 Open an interactive Django shell inside the docker

 web container.
 You would use this if you want to run Django shell commands directly.
-For example when making your initial user a superuser.

 Start or restart Docker containers, optionally including any arguments (represented above by